 The most common language spoken in Lost Nation - Delmar is English.
 Other important languages spoken here include Spanish and African languages.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 15 people per square mile living here, this neighborhood is less crowded than 95.7% of America.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 15 residents per square mile, is less crowded than 95.7% of all U.S. neighborhoods.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the neighborhood has more German and Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 44.9% of this neighborhood's residents have German ancestry and 26.0% have Irish ancestry.